bem/bem-core/common.docs/rationale/rationale.en.md

-# BEMHTML: a templating engine for BEM
+# BEMHTML templating engine description and its benefits

 **BEMHTML** is a templating engine for thous who are using [BEM metodology](https://bem.info/method) for web development.